sc-ventures/cloudbreak-documentation/docs/cli-reference.md

 #### imagecatalog images

-Lists available images from a specified image catalog.
+Lists images from the specified image catalog available for the specified cloud provider.

 **Sub-commands**